- 2024 CEDER-NRC Teacher Workshop

 Barbara Petzen, Director of Training Initiatives, the Abshire-Inamori Leadership Academy at the Center for Strategic & International Studies

 This session explored and demonstrated a variety of sensory approaches, many of which can be adapted to the virtual environment.
 Barbara Petzen led participants in using new ways to understand the diversity of the historical and contemporary Middle East through images and film, sound, taste and smell, and tactile experiences.
 Watch the recording.

 Pulitzer Center on Crisis Reporting

 This session with the Pulitzer Center on Crisis Reporting explores reporting on the MENA region and curricular resources that can be used to connect underreported news stories to the classroom.
 We outline ways to engage students in global issues through journalism, develop media literacy, encourage critical thinking about the MENA region, and connect with a journalist for a conversation about their experience reporting from the Middle East.
 Watch the recording.

 Angela Williams, Associate Director, Center for South Asian and Middle Eastern Studies at the University of Illinois at Urbana-Champaign

-Through the work of rap artists from the MENA region, we will learn about the varied lived experiences of girls and women in this region.
+Through the work of rap artists from the MENA region, participants learn about the varied lived experiences of girls and women in this region.
 Their music and online expressions depict the challenges and pressures they face, as well as spaces for hope and a better future for women and girls.
+Watch the recording.